saasitive/django-react-boilerplate/README.md

 - PostgreSQL database (not yet configured)
 - Authentication with DRF `authtoken` and [Djoser](https://djoser.readthedocs.io/en/latest/)
 - AWS SES for Email sending (not yet implemented)
+- python-decuple for secrets
 - Payments with Stripe (not yet implemented)
+- Step-by-step instructions how to deploy and how to update application

 ## Live Website